 - Feral swine are also known as wild pigs, wild hogs, wild boar, Russian wild boar, or Eurasian wild boar.

-- In 1990 there were approximately 2 million feral swine in 20 states.
-In 2013 there were an estimated 6 million feral swine with sightings in 47 states and established populations in 38.
-More than 50%, and typically 70%, of an area’s feral swine must be killed each year to simply keep population numbers stable.
+- According to Savannah River National Laboratory, in 1990 there were approximately two million feral swine in 20 states.
+In 2013, high estimates put the population of feral swine at six million with sightings in 47 states and established populations in 38.
+More than 50%, and typically 60%, of an area’s feral swine must be killed each year to simply keep population numbers stable.

 - In 2007 feral swine were responsible for a conservative estimate of approximately $1.5 billion dollars’ worth of crop damage in the United States.

-- Poisoning feral swine with sodium nitrite or other toxicants is being explored by researchers and has shown promise as a cost-effective form of removal.
+- Poisoning feral swine with sodium nitrite or other toxicants is being explored by researchers and has shown promise as a cost-effective form of removal, though still currently in need of further research.

 - Strict regulations with clear enforcement authority over feral swine transport can help reduce the spread to new areas or repopulating depleted areas.